RoySounak/oauth_prac/README.md

 This is basically my practice repo where I developed the google and facebook login REST Apis using oAuth passport.js

 # Process of development

-# 1. npm init
+ 1. npm init
-# 2. download packages
+ 2. download packages
+ 3. Create index.js